-- We will work to resolve outstanding land, resource and self-government agreements with the Akaitcho, Dehcho, NWT Metis Nation, Acho Dene Koe and the Government of Canada during the term of our government, and advocate that particular focus in our negotiations be placed on land quantum. - We will provide funding to Aboriginal community governments and work with communities to develop wellness plans that meet local needs and priorities. - We will implement the calls to action of the Truth and Reconciliation Commission that fall within the jurisdiction of the territorial government. - We will continue to support the Intergovernmental Council towards implementation of the vision of cooperative and collaborative management of lands and resources, as set out in the Lands and Resources Devolution Agreement. - 2.
-Advancing, finalizing, and implementing land, resources, and self-government agreements, including ongoing post-devolution initiatives. - We will seek to establish a joint committee between Cabinet Ministers and Regular Members to share information and discuss approaches on the advancement of land, resource, and self-government agreements as well as initiatives to enhance relationships with Aboriginal governments. - We will negotiate with Yukon, Nunavut, and Saskatchewan towards the completion of transboundary water agreements. - We will work with Aboriginal governments to jointly develop their human resource capacity, for example by finalizing and evaluating the existing pilot project with the Gwich'in Tribal Council. - We will pursue an agreement with the federal government on the management of offshore resources. - We will work to improve the NWT integrated resource management regime to ensure the regime reflects NWT interests and priorities. - 3.
-Increasing transparency and accountability, and strengthening consensus government. - We will improve access to information and the protection of privacy by: - ♦ Developing and proposing amendments to the Access to Information and Protection of Privacy Act (ATIPP Act) - ♦ Creating a GNWT privacy framework and management programs, so that the privacy protections in the ATIPP Act are administered consistently and fairly - ♦ Ensuring online training is available on access to information and protection of privacy requirements for GNWT employees as well as employees of territorial public bodies
+- We will work to resolve outstanding land, resource and self-government agreements with the Akaitcho, Dehcho, Northwest Territory Métis Nation, Acho Dene Koe and the Government of Canada during the term of our government, and advocate that particular focus in our negotiations be placed on land quantum. - We will provide funding to Aboriginal community governments and work with communities to develop wellness plans that meet local needs and priorities. - We will continue to support the Intergovernmental Council towards implementation of the vision of cooperative and collaborative management of lands and resources, as set out in the Northwest Territories Lands and Resources Devolution Agreement. - 2.
+Advancing, finalizing, and implementing land, resources, and self-government agreements, including ongoing post-devolution initiatives. - We will seek to establish a joint committee between Cabinet Ministers and Regular Members to share information and discuss approaches on the advancement of land, resource, and self-government agreements as well as initiatives to enhance relationships with Aboriginal governments. - We will work with Aboriginal governments to jointly develop their human resource capacity, for example by finalizing and evaluating the existing pilot project with the Gwich'in Tribal Council. - We will pursue an agreement with the federal government on the management of offshore resources. - We will work to improve the NWT integrated resource management regime to ensure the regime reflects NWT interests and priorities. - 3.
+Increasing transparency and accountability and strengthening consensus government through improved communications. - We will improve access to information and the protection of privacy by: - ♦ Developing and proposing amendments to the Access to Information and Protection of Privacy Act (ATIPP Act). - ♦ Creating a GNWT privacy framework and management programs, so that the privacy protections in the ATIPP Act are administered consistently and fairly. - ♦ Ensuring online training is available on access to information and protection of privacy requirements for GNWT employees as well as employees of territorial public bodies. - ♦ Continuing to safeguard and improve the security and integrity of the information entrusted to government on behalf of residents, businesses and visitors. - We will implement the government's new Financial Administration Act in order to improve government-wide planning and accountability, and overall fiscal responsibility.